-In this low power mode, the hardware WUC is used to wake the ADF7023-J from the PHY_SLEEP state after a user-defined duration.
-At the end of this duration, the ADF7023-J can provide an interrupt to the host processor.
-While the ADF7023-J is in the PHY_SLEEP state, the host processor can optionally be in a deep sleep state to save power.
+In this low power mode, the hardware WUC is used to wake the ADF7023 from the PHY_SLEEP state after a user-defined duration.
+At the end of this duration, the ADF7023 can provide an interrupt to the host processor.
+While the ADF7023 is in the PHY_SLEEP state, the host processor can optionally be in a deep sleep state to save power.

-Before issuing the CMD_PHY_SLEEP command, the host processor should configure the WUC and set the firmware timer threshold to zero (NUMBER_OF_WAKEUPS_IRQ_THRESHOLD_x = 0, Address 0x104 and Address 0x105).
-The WUC_BBRAM_EN bit (Address 0x30D) should be set to 1 to ensure that the BBRAM is retained.
-On issuing the CMD_PHY_SLEEP command, the device goes to sleep for a period until the hardware timer times out.
-At this point, the device wakes up, and, if the WUC_TIMEOUT bit (Address 0x101) or the INTERRUPT_NUM_WAKEUPS bit (Address 0x100) interrupts are enabled, the device asserts the IRQ_GP3 pin.
+Before issuing the CMD_PHY_SLEEP command, the host processor should configure the WUC and set the firmware timer threshold to zero (NUMBER_OF_WAKEUPS IRQ_THRESHOLD = 0, Address 0x104 and Address 0x105).
+The WUC_BBRAM_EN (Address 0x30D) should be set to 1 to ensure that the BBRAM is retained.
+On issuing the CMD_PHY SLEEP command, the device goes to sleep for a period until the hardware timer times out.
+At this point, the device wakes up, and, if WUC_TIMEOUT or INTERRUPT_NUM_WAKEUPS interrupts are enabled (Address 0x100), the device asserts the IRQ_GP3 pin.

-The operation of this low power mode is illustrated in Figure 70.
+The operation of this low power mode is illustrated in Figure 98.